-The US study team analyzed 37 combinations (or systems) of illustrative crossing, plaza and access road alternatives connecting the 15 crossing locations at the Detroit River to the interstate freeway system in the US.
+The U.S. study team analyzed 37 combinations (or systems) of illustrative crossing, plaza and access road alternatives connecting the 15 crossing locations at the Detroit River to the interstate freeway system in the U.S.

-These alternatives were assessed in terms of the same seven performance factors used by the Canadian evaluation, however with certain unique criteria and measures that reflect the requirements and conditions on the US side of the Detroit River.
+These alternatives were assessed using the same seven performance factors used by the Canadian evaluation, however with certain unique criteria and measures that reflect the requirements and conditions on the U.S. side of the Detroit River.

-The US study team assessed the performance based on level of benefit or impact associated with each crossing/plaza/access road alternative.
-The performance of each system was compared to the others to identify the top performing systems which were recommended to be carried forward for comparison to the results of the Canadian evaluation as part of an end-to-end process.
+The U.S. study team assessed the performance based on level of benefit or impact associated with each crossing/plaza/access road alternative.
+The performance of each system was compared to the others to identify the top performing systems, which were recommended to be carried forward for comparison to the results of the Canadian evaluation as part of an end-to-end process.

-For further details with regard to the analysis and evaluation of the illustrative alternatives on the US side, the reader is referred to the Evaluation of Illustrative Alternatives on the United States Side of the Border, August 2005.
+For further details with regard to the analysis and evaluation of the illustrative alternatives on the U.S. side, the reader is referred to the Evaluation of Illustrative Alternatives on the United States Side of the Border, August 2005.

-A summary discussion of the findings of the US study team brought forward for an end-to-end evaluation is provided in this section of the report.
+A summary discussion of the findings of the U.S. study team brought forward for an end-to-end evaluation is provided in this section of the report.